-CATARACT FALLS: Big Water Tumbling Down Mount Tamalpais Ravine Exerts Mysterious Influence over Mind & Soul
+CATARACT FALLS: Big Water Tumbling Down Mount Tamalpais Ravine Exerts Mysterious Influence Over Mind & Soul

 Cataract Falls: now showcasing daily matinees of miraculous water crashing through a narrow, steep ravine cutting a boulder-choked, log-strewn watercourse down the lushly forested northwest flanks of Mount Tamalpais.